Morocco Overland Routes

 Updates & Corrections current edition

 Edition 4’s 70-odd largely new routes are now spread across eight regions of southern Morocco (above).
-Each route has a description following the same proven format but with improvements:
+Each route has a description following the same proven format, but with improvements:

 • intros are simplified and shortened